clinthuffman/PAL/README.md

  - A GUI editor for creating or editing your own threshold files.
  - Creates an HTML based report for ease of copy/pasting into other applications.
  - Analyzes performance counter logs for thresholds using thresholds that change their criteria based on the computer's role or hardware specs.

+## How to download
+If you wish to install the PAL tool, then download `PAL_Setup`.
+It contains the Microsoft installer files.
+If you just want to run it without installation, then download `PAL_FlatFile`.

+Both files can be downloaded from the [releases section](https://github.com/clinthuffman/PAL/releases)

+## How to use
+Run PALWizard.exe to use the PAL Wizard tool.
+Otherwise, use PAL.ps1 directly.

+## Feedback
+Your feedback is welcome via the [issues section](https://github.com/clinthuffman/PAL/issues)